cursorless-dev/cursorless/.github/PULL_REQUEST_TEMPLATE/new_programming_language.md

   - [ ] `"chuck arg"` with multiple arguments in list
   - [ ] `"chuck item"` with single argument in list
   - [ ] `"chuck item"` with multiple arguments in list
+- [ ] Added `@textFragment` captures.
+Usually you want to put these on comment and string nodes.
+This enables `"take round"` to work within comments and strings.
 - [ ] Added a test for `"change round"` inside a string, eg `"hello (there)"`
 - [ ] Supported` "type"` both for type annotations (eg `foo: string`) and declarations (eg `interface Foo {}`) (and added tests for this behaviour 😊)
 - [ ] Supported` "item"` both for map pairs and list entries (with tests of course)